BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 watch -n 1 kubectl get pods -A -o wide --sort-by .metadata.namespace
 ```

-Now that we have a Kubernetes cluster, we can proceed with deploying Buoyant Enterprise for Linkerd.
+Now that we have a Kubernetes cluster, we can proceed with deploying **Buoyant Enterprise for Linkerd**.

 ### Task 3: Create mTLS Root Certificates